James Otto Earhart: Kirtland case

-On May 12, 1987, 9-year-old Kandy Janell Kirtland, a fourth grade student at Crockett Elementary School in Bryan, Texas was dropped off by bus at an intersection steps away from her house.
+On May 12, 1987, 9-year-old Kandy Janell Kirtland, a fourth-grade student at Crockett Elementary School in Bryan, Texas was dropped off by bus at an intersection steps away from her house.
 Reportedly, she left her backpack at the front door as she used her key to open the door.
 She put her key down in the kitchen and went back to retrieve her backpack.
 At around 3:40 PM, the girl was seen talking to a man who had parked his car in front of the driveway.
 When her parents returned home, Kirtland was not at home but her key was next to the stove and her backpack was still at the front door and they quickly reported her missing.

-Authorities interviewed witnesses, who described the man as a heavyset white male with either dishwasher blond or brown hair, weighing approximately 400 pounds and driving a brown/burnt orange 1976 model Chevrolet Impala.
+Authorities interviewed witnesses, who described the man as a heavyset white male with either dishwater blond or brown hair, weighing approximately 400 pounds and driving a brown/burnt orange 1976 model Chevrolet Impala.
 They also claimed that he had stopped by the house on the previous day, inquiring whether he could buy a paint gun from the Kirtlands.
 Soon after, the FBI became involved in the case, and an identikit was distributed to help locate the suspect.
 On May 22, the Bryan Police Department issued an arrest warrant for James Otto Earhart, a 44-year-old local junk dealer who lived in a house shared with his mother and siblings, who matched the description of Kirtland's abductor.
 A day after the announcement, authorities released a photograph of Earhart in the press and distributed 5,000 flyers in Bryan and Houston.